HackYourFuture-CPH/gamejoy/README.md

 That is completely up to you!
 The only requirements are:

 - What you build should be a game 📱
-- What you build should bring joy😊
+- What you build should bring joy 😊
-- What you build should be online🌍
+- What you build should be online 🌍

 ## So what is a game?